Eng 121 - Syllabus Online

 All students can use this meeting to meet with classmates.
 Enter any time you wish.

-If you would like me (Prof. B) to join, let me know vial email prior to the meeting time, and I will attend.
+If you would like me (Prof. B) to join, let me know vial email, in sufficient time prior to the Zoom time, and I will attend.

 To access this Zoom Room, click this link on our class home page.